klklklo/pyeuvac/README.md

 # pyeuvac
 <!--Basic information-->
-pyeuvac is a Python3 implementation of models of the ultraviolet radiation spectra of the Sun described by P. G. Richards,
+pyeuvac is a Python3 implementation of models of the extra ultraviolet (EUV) flux of the Sun described by P. G. Richards,
 J. A. Fennelly, D. G. Torr.
-The EUV model describes variations in the 5–105 nm spectral region.
+This EUV model provides fluxes in the range 5-105 nm, divided into 20 intervals of 5 nm width and into 17 separate lines.

 If you use pyeuvac or EUVAC model directly or indirectly, please, cite in your research the following paper: